Junction Oval: Australian rules football

 St Kilda subsequently played their home games at the venue until 1964 (except for in 1916–17, when the club was in recess due to World War I, and 1942–43, when the military occupied the ground during World War II).
+Before the 1944 season, the military vacated the Junction Oval, and because it was closer to South Melbourne's still-occupied home ground, the Lake Oval, than Princes Park was, the Swans started playing their home games at the venue: South Melbourne played 29 home matches for premiership points at the ground between 1944 and 1946.
 Other clubs who used the venue as a home ground included South Melbourne (1944–1946) and Fitzroy (1970–1984), while the first ever women's footy match was played there in 1921.

 St Kilda Football Club played 564 home matches for premiership points at the ground between 1897 and 1964.
 The Saints' final home game at the venue was on 22 August 1964, a 12-point win against Geelong, 12.18 (90) to 11.12 (78), in front of 37,100 fans.
 The club also played 16 away games at the venue: 13 against the Fitzroy and three against South Melbourne.

-Before the 1944 season, the military vacated the Junction Oval, and because it was closer to South Melbourne's still-occupied home ground, the Lake Oval, than Princes Park, the Swans started playing their home games at the venue.
-The South Melbourne Football Club played 29 home matches for premiership points at the ground between 1944 and 1946.

 The St Kilda Football Club left the venue after the 1964 season and moved to Moorabbin Oval, motivated by the desire to operate its own venue.

 In 1970, the Fitzroy Football Club relocated to the venue and stayed until the end of 1984.
 Fitzroy played 135 home matches for premiership points at the ground between 1970 and 1984.
 Fitzroy were evicted from the venue at the end of 1984 after a fifteen-year tenure, and moved their primary training and administrative base to Northcote Park and their home games to Victoria Park, sharing the venue with Collingwood Football Club.